bob123456678/TrainControl/Readme.md

 ## Changelog

+* v1.10.5 [In development]
+    - Added UI tab for changing autonomy settings

 * v1.10.4 [8/16/23]
     - Lock edges are now highlighted when editing the graph in the UI
     - Improved clarity of path error log output in debug mode